bezmoradi/tutorials/go/struct.md

 ## Add Generic Types

-In Go, we can add generics to function; likewise, we can add generic types to structs as well:
+In Go, we can add generics to functions; likewise, we can add generic types to structs as well:

 ```go
 package main